 Working as a general contractor is “like being an orchestra conductor,” McSweeney says.
 “You have to not only understand the music, but be able to play it.
 You have to know a little bit about a lot of stuff.”

-When you take your exam for a general contractor’s license, you’ll need to demonstrate your knowledge of every single trade.
+When you take your general contractor’s license exam, you’ll need to demonstrate your knowledge of every single trade.
 “They can ask you about an elevator.
 They can ask you about painting.
 They can ask you about roofing, electrical, whatever,” he says.

-That’s something you should keep in mind as you’re learning new skills.
+That’s something to keep in mind as you’re learning new skills.
 McSweeney suggests looking for work that lets you see how all the trades come together in construction — like his first job as a laborer for a San Diego general contractor.